sujith-eag/vu-library/docs/java/java_core/05_arrays/02_for_each_strings.md

 }
 ```

-Being able to use strings in a switch statement can be very convenient and can improve
-the readability of some code.
-For example, using a string-based switch is an improvement
+Being able to use strings in a switch statement can be very convenient and can improve the readability of some code.
-over using the equivalent sequence of if/else statements.
-However, switching on strings can be less efficient than switching on integers.

 ___